Discover how income tax in Germany works for employees, including details of what social security contributions you’ll

 The employer must withhold the employee’s part from the salary and transfer it together with the employer’s contribution to health care costs, which consequently distributes the relevant amounts to Germany’s other social security institutions.
 The contributions depend on the employee’s salary up to certain maximum levels.

 For 2019, rates for income tax in Germany (including both the employee’s and the employer’s parts) are as follows:

 Germany’s social security system applies to all employees working and earning income in Germany.
 It also applies to employees working abroad if their employer seconds them for a limited period of time.

 Employees who are seconded to another EEA country (i.e., EU member states, Iceland, Liechtenstein, and Norway) or Switzerland avoid a double levy of social security contributions by EU regulations.
-An employee can apply for an exemption from social security contributions in the other EEA country for one year with the possibility for an extension of an additional year.
+In fact, an employee can apply for an exemption from social security contributions in the other EEA country for one year with the possibility for an extension of an additional year.
 If it is in the employee’s interest, an exceptional exemption for a period of five years may also be applied for.
 In either case, the German employer continues to withhold social security contributions for income tax in Germany.

 The same provisions also apply to employees seconded from another EEA country or Switzerland to Germany.
 Because of this, they may be exempt from German social security contributions during their temporary activity in Germany.
-In these cases, there are no withholding obligations as regards German contributions.
+However, in these cases, there are no withholding obligations as regards German contributions.